Consistent text-to-image generation via scene de-contextualization: Experiments

 Tab.~\ref{tab:ablation} presents the ablation study results. {\modelshortname} ranks first in terms of ID metrics and scenario alignment (see CLIP-T), indicating that the two designs positively affect the final performance.
 These results are understandable.
 In reality, the relationship between ID and scene subspaces is complicated.
 Thus, explicitly constructing $P_{\cap}$ is nearly infeasible.
 A tractable approach is by approximation using high-dimensional matrix decomposition, which, however, is numerically unstable under limited samples \citep{yang2023block}.
 Accordingly, {\modelshortname} w/o soft-estimation suffers from a performance decrease.
 As for {\modelshortname} w/o abs-excursion, its relative excursion strategy enforces the stability quantifying on a unified scale, disregarding the intrinsic importance of each eigen-direction.

 Additionally, relative to {\modelshortname}, the $P_{\cap}$ estimated by these two variant approaches is inherently less reliable.
 When applied to contextualization carrier suppression, it introduces additional and unpredictable interference into the ID embedding.
 Through the coupling effect of attention, this interference propagates into the scene generation process, ultimately amplifying discrepancies across scenes.
 This is why the variant approaches have a higher DreamSim-B score than {\modelshortname}.

-The typical qualitative comparison results can be found in \texttt{Appendix-\ref{app:quali-abla}}.
+As a supplement to Tab.~\ref{tab:ablation}, in Fig.~\ref{fig:vis-ablation}, we present a qualitative comparison between methods {\modelshortname} w/o soft-estimation, {\modelshortname} w/o abs-excursion, and {\modelshortname}.
+It is seen that the qualitative results are consistent with the data in Tab.~\ref{tab:ablation}.
+In particular, method {\modelshortname} w/o abs-excursion performs worse than method {\modelshortname} w/o soft-estimation, which supports our previous discussion.
+Specifically, {\modelshortname} w/o abs-excursion disregards the inherent importance of different SVD eigen directions, resulting in greater semantic loss and severe subject deformation (for example, see image \#2 in Fig.~\ref{fig:vis-ablation}-Right).
+In contrast, {\modelshortname} w/o soft-estimation, which employs a matrix transformation approach, just suffers from less accurate in identifying latent overlapping subspaces, but remain the key semantic information.
+Thus, it achieves better ID preservation than {\modelshortname} w/o abs-excursion.

 \paragraph{Validation of scene contextualization control} Our validation is based on a scenario with ID prompt: {"A mischievous fantasy depiction of A cunning goblin with sharp features"} and scene prompt: {"trading stolen trinkets at a market"} where {"trinkets"} is sliced to {"trin"} and {"kets"} by text-encoder.
 Employing SVD to the original ID prompt embedding, we have $\mathcal{Z}_{\mathrm{id}}^{\rm o} = U_{\rm id}^{\rm o}\Lambda_{\rm id}^{\rm o} V_{\rm id}^{{\rm o}\top}$.
 For the refined one $\mathcal{Z}_{\rm{id}}^*$ obtained by our {\modelshortname}, the weighting coefficients is $\Lambda_{\omega}$ (see Eq.(\ref{eqn:filtering})).